hakt0r/BDL/02-Terminal/README.md

   - A terminal application is a text input output application
   - A shell is a so called command-line interpreter, a program that takes commands and runs them

+## Special folders

+  -  ~ : shortcut to your home dir
+  -  . : shortcut for current directory
+  - .. : shortcut for parent directory

 A command line consists of the program (e.g. echo) and the arguments (e.g. hello world)

   $ echo hello world